mlhartme/pommes/README.md

       'st' root?            print all checkouts under the specified directory with status markers:
-                            ? - directory is not an unknown project M - checkout has untracked files, modifications or is not pushed C - checkout url does not match the directory pommes would place it in 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory
+                            ? - directory is not an unknown project M - checkout has untracked files, modifications or is not pushed C - checkout url does not match the directory Pommes would place it in 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory
       'checkout' query      checkout matching projects; skips existing checkouts;